By Sumaiya Farheen and Andrew Siyabalawatte, April 2023.

 Common Peroneal Nerve Entrapment

-The peroneal nerve runs down the side of the knee and can become compressed or trapped, causing pain in the fibula head area.
+The peroneal nerve runs along the side of the knee.
+It can become compressed or trapped, causing pain near the fibula head.

 Iliotibial Band Syndrome (ITBS)

 A common knee injury among distance runners and cyclists.
-Symptoms include lateral knee pain around the fibula head while walking or running due to inflammation on the lateral part of the knee joint.
+The symptoms include lateral knee pain around the fibula head while walking or running, which occurs due to inflammation on the lateral part of the knee joint.
 ITBS can be the result of a hip problem caused by an issue with the hip internal rotator muscles, the glutes.

 Repetitive stress or overuse of the lower leg can lead to stress fractures in the fibula, which can cause pain around the fibula head.